alan-turing-institute/PDSampler.jl/README.md

 using PDSampler
 ```

 Note that loading the package may take several seconds.
-This is not because of PDSampler itself but rather its dependencies.
-We are looking into this issue.

 ## References